arturfrimu/training-center/src/main/java/com/arturfrimu/training/center/articles/article4/article4.md

 What people will pay you for
 What is trending/in business
 The moment you find the answer to these — you’ve taken the first step in the path.

+# 7. Grow a network

+Being mysterious and a lone wolf can only get you so far.
+I used to be so introverted.
+I had fewer friends and rarely hung out with people.
+I liked my own company.
+But when I started sharing my experiences online, so many people reached out.
+We created a group to interact and boost each other in any way possible.

+It was the best circle I had been a part of.

+Don’t let your geography keep you from meeting the right people

+Portugal, Mexico, France, Austin, etc, I talked to people from all these places and many more.
+We spent hours talking about our interests, and our motivations and sharing ideas.

+As you grow your network, you’ll realize the importance of having the right support.